Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/helpful-resources.md

 -   [Collider Visualizer](https://outerwildsmods.com/mods/collidervisualizer) - Useful when creating dialogue triggers or reveal volumes.
 -   [Save Editor](https://outerwildsmods.com/mods/saveeditor) - Useful when creating a custom [ship log](/ship-log), can be used to reveal all custom facts so you can see them in the ship's computer.
 -   [Time Saver](https://outerwildsmods.com/mods/timesaver/) - Lets you skip some repeated cutscenes and get into the game faster.
+-   [The Examples Mod](https://github.com/Outer-Wilds-New-Horizons/nh-examples) - A mod that contains examples of how to use New Horizons features.

 ## Helpful Tools